 Why we loved this project: We loved the challenge of this project because of the complexity brought by various different levels, and we really enjoyed working with garden designer Barbara Brooks to bring her ideas to life!

 Chris and Sue are a professional couple who live with their pets in a beautiful detached house in Dorking.
-Although their grown-up children have left home, Chris and Sue enjoy holding family gatherings and entertaining friends, and wanted to make the most of their sizeable, dramatic garden space to welcome people to their home.
+Although their grown-up children have left home, Chris and Sue enjoy holding family gatherings and entertaining friends.
+They wanted to make the most of their sizeable, dramatic garden space to welcome people to their home.

-The couple came to us when they had struggled to get a landscaper to take on their project, mainly because of the size, complexity, and the huge sloping lawn that had become a bit of a mudslide.
-The design had already been drawn up by garden designer Barbara Brookes (“B”) of B Brookes Garden Design, but finding a landscaping contractor to bring that design to life had been difficult until Chris and Sue found Ayegardening.
+The couple came to us when they had struggled to get a landscaper to take on their project, mainly because of the size, complexity, and huge sloping lawn.
+The design had already been drawn up by garden designer Barbara Brookes (“B”) of B Brookes Garden Design.
+Finding a landscaping contractor to bring that design to life had been difficult.
 Chris and Sue dreamed of a garden that they could be proud of, using the sloping landscape of their property as a feature rather than a challenge.
 They wanted to use the size of the plot to provide different areas throughout the garden.
 Encouraging wildlife was important; their son designed a natural pond to be incorporated into an area designated for a secret garden.
 This was one of the most complex briefs that we have worked on, especially given the size of the garden, and we couldn’t wait to get started!

 We added an irrigation system to the lawn and flower beds to help Chris and Sue manage the maintenance of their planting.
 Lighting was also a key element of the design, so the foundations of the various electrical installations were important from the very beginning of our work on the property.

 The most dramatic feature of the garden is the grand, sweeping staircase, which was key to achieving B’s vision.
-This was a bespoke installation to fit the aspect and gradient of the slope, with the stones being cut to size on site.
-Aye undertook this skilled work by hand once London Stone had delivered the raw material, saving our clients the expense of having a bespoke staircase manufactured offsite and then delivered and installed.
+This was a bespoke installation to fit the aspect and gradient of the slope, with the stones being cut to size on-site.
+Aye undertook this skilled work by hand once London Stone had delivered the raw material, saving our clients the expense of having a bespoke staircase manufactured offsite.